-I’m 28 years old and I live with my husband Matt in downtown Kansas City, Missouri.
-I’m a chef, cookbook author, nutrition educator, linguist, and blogger, as well as a former marathon runner and personal trainer.
+I’m 29 years old and I live with my husband Matt in Kansas City, Missouri.
+I’m a linguist, chef, cookbook author, and nutrition educator.
 Believe it or not, I do have other likes and hobbies besides food!
 I adore language (reading, writing, grammar, fiction, poetry, and more), science (biology, astronomy, physics, geology, paleontology, et al.), music (I’m a total metalhead; think NIN, Type O, Cradle of Filth, DevilDriver, Rammstein, etc.), history (especially ancient world history), goth subculture, the occult and other strangeness, fitness and exercise, traveling, wine, bats, and much else.
 I can be rather hard to categorize or pigeonhole.

 Tell me more about your cookbooks.

 My first cookbook, Practically Raw: Flexible Raw Recipes Anyone Can Make, debuted in early 2012.
 It contains over 140 plant-based recipes bursting with fresh, colorful produce and other healthful ingredients.
 Click here to learn more about Practically Raw and preview several recipes from the book.

 My second cookbook, Practically Raw Desserts: Flexible Recipes For All-Natural Sweets and Treats, was released in April 2013.
 It contains 100 indulgent-yet-healthful raw, vegan, gluten-free, soy-free, and low-glycemic sweet treat recipes.
 Click here to learn more about Practically Raw Desserts.